ABurlet/WebAutomationProject/README.md

 - Performance audits using Lighthouse
 - Accessibility audits using axe-core
 - Debugging and assertion refinement
+- Screenshots of running test specs on cypress

 Tools used and their purposes: